dragonflydb/documentation/docs/command-reference/acl/list.md

 **ACL categories:** @admin, @slow, @dangerous

 This command returns an array of the different users and their respective ACL rules.
-Each line consists of the username, followed by a 15 char preview of the hashed password, their status (ON/OFF) and their rules.
+Each line consists of the username, followed by their status (ON/OFF), a 15-character preview of the hashed password or `nopass`, and their rules.

 ## Return